TiagoCastilhos/users-manager/Readme.md

-# PHP CRUD
+# Users Management project

-This is a crud developed with Laravel + react js.
+This project is a CRUD http rest APi, developed with Laravel, combined with a SPA developed with react js.
 The app is using containers to ease local hosting process.

 ## Host locally

+1. Make sure docker is running
-Go to \backend\users-manager
+2. Go to the project root folder
-1. [Create an alias](https://laravel.com/docs/11.x/sail#configuring-a-shell-alias) for `sail` commands: alias sail='sh $([ -f sail ] && echo sail || echo vendor/bin/sail)'

-2. Run `sail up` to create all required containers.
-3. Run `sail php artisan migrate` to migrate the database.
+3. Run `./up.sh` to create all required containers, migrate and seed database.
-(Optional) 3.
-Run `sail php artisan db:seed` tp create the admin user.

 ### API requests

-To interact with the api, you should send the desired http request, dependeding on what you're trying to do.
+To interact with the api, you should send the desired http request, dependending on what you're trying to do.

 #### Examples:
 Authenticate and create user don't require authentication.